-Follow this example to set up a view filter that displays domain names in your reports when you have cross domain tracking set up.
+Follow this example to set up a view filter that displays domain names in your reports when you have cross domain measurement set up.
 For some fields, you need to select an item from the dropdown menu.
 For others, you need to input the characters here:

 - Filter Type: Custom filter > Advanced